QutEcoacoustics/research-blog/tutorials/AP/Practical.md

 Both the examples we looked at today only processed one file.
 In reality you will want to process many files.
-AP.exe very specifically avoids batch processing of files because we don't want to make assumptions about how your data is stored.
+AP.exe very specifically avoids batch processing of files because we don't want to make assumptions about how your data is stored or how it should be computed.
+This is especially important in universities that use PBS (Portable Batch System) compute clusters---assumptions in how data is processed vary a lot.

 The solution is to script AP.exe.
 You can script AP.exe with any language you like.
 This section will demo three examples of scripting AP.exe with PowerShell, R, and